TaylorBasedHypergraphInference/THIS/README.md

-# THIS
-THIS: Taylor-based Hypergraph Inference using SINDy
+# THIS: Taylor-based Hypergraph Inference using SINDy